-23. SHOULD I USE THE OPTION TO RETURN MY BALLOT ELECTRONICALLY?
+23. SHOULD I USE THE OPTION TO RETURN MY BALLOT ELECTRONICALLY (THAT IS, BY EMAIL ATTACHMENT, ONLINE UPLOAD, OR FAX)?

-About half of the states now allow overseas voters to return their ballots electronically--that is, by Email, Fax or Online Upload.
+More than half of all states now allow overseas voters to return their ballots electronically--that is, by Email, Online Upload, or Fax.
 This option is a huge boon to overseas voters who live in areas where the postal system is unreliable or non-existent or who otherwise may not be able to meet the deadline for returning their ballots by postal mail.

 Sending in your ballot electronically is simply a means to return your ballot.
-This a ballot that you printed out (if received electronically) and marked and are now returning as an email attachment, fax or online upload.
+This a ballot that you printed out (if you received it electronically) and marked and are now returning as an email attachment, fax or online upload.
 And you retain a copy of your marked ballot, so there is a paper trail.
-There is no security concerns that a ballot returned as an email attachment, fax or secure online upload will be changed from the voter's intention.
+There is no security concern that a ballot returned as an email attachment, fax or secure online upload will be changed from the voter's intention.

-This is very different than the "electronic voting" about which there has been widely reported security concerns.
+This is very different from the "electronic voting" about which there has been widely reported security concerns.
 With electronic voting, voters at in-person polling places submit their vote using a computer system that holds a large cache of votes and which may be vulnerable to inaccuracies as well as the more remote risk of outside manipulation.
 And if there's no paper receipt provided, the voter has no way to know that their vote was properly recorded and counted.